 "We are excited to provide the support to help expand the UNT High School Career Connect program virtually, which will make it available to more students in Texas,” said Fred Markham, executive director of the Texas Pioneer Foundation.
 “This program greatly enhances the resources available to high school counselors across the state."

-For the latest job openings with HSCC, visit our Join Our Team page.
+For the latest job openings with HSCC, visit our Meet Our Staff page.